Djack1010/claransom/README.md

 ### Tool for malware code analysis based on the paper 'Assessing Deep Learning Prediction in Image-based Malware Detection with Activation Maps'

-Repository to replicate the experiments presented in 'Assessing Deep Learning Prediction in Image-based Malware Detection with Activation Maps' by Iadarola G. et al.
+Repository to replicate the experiments presented in 'Assessing Deep Learning Prediction in Image-based Malware Detection with Activation Maps' by Iadarola G. et al. The complete experimental results are reported in the [**Experiments**](#results) section.

 If you are using this repository, please consider [**citing our works**](#publications) (see links at the end of this README file).